2016 Yerevan hostage crisis: Protests

 Over 1,500 anti-government protesters held a rally in Yerevan on 18 July, calling for a peaceful resolution to the crisis.
 Violent protests also occurred where opposition supporters threw stones at police outside the hostage situation.
 They were hit back with tear gas and stun grenades.
 On 25 July, in a large show of support, thousands of protesters marched in Yerevan chanting "unity" and called for bystanders to join them—who swelled their numbers—as the march progressed toward Yerevan’s central Republic Square.
-On 28 July, with the protesters growing in number, ranging between 12,000 and 20,000, riot police fired stun and flash grenades on one group of protesters and journalists, while a large group of plainclothes police attacked them with metal rods and entered neighboring homes.
+On 28 July, riot police fired stun and flash grenades on one group of protesters and journalists, while a large group of plainclothes police attacked them with metal rods and entered neighboring homes.
 60 people were injured.
 The international community condemned these attacks and the attacks on the journalists.14 journalists were attacked during the incident.
 Several political activists were arrested including Alexander Yenikomshian, Armen Martirosyan, Andrias Ghukasyan, David Sanasaryan.
 Yeghishe Petrosyan, one of the leaders of "Ardzagank" rock band, was also arrested and then released.

 Future prime minister of Armenia Nikol Pashinyan, then an opposition parliamentarian, also participated in the protests and went to the occupied police station to speak to the members of Sasna Tsrer on the first day of the hostage crisis.
 Pashinyan was accused by members of Sasna Tsrer of trying to hijack the protests for his own individual and partisan interests.

 On 30 July, some 5,000 demonstrators chose to march down Baghramyan Avenue towards the presidential residence and government buildings but were met with police, who placed coils of barbed wire across the avenue to stop the protestors.
 Demonstrators still managed to block traffic for two hours and eventually dispersed the following day.
 The protests in Yerevan continued from 1 to 11 August following the end of the hostage crisis.
 On 4 August, during a rally in Yerevan, about 20 protesters were taken into police custody.